 Some crime victims try to deny their negative feelings in an attempt to get back to their lives.
 This is also detrimental, as holding your emotions inside prevents you from processing them appropriately.
 It’s normal to feel sad, scared, or even guilty after being victimized by crime.
 By expressing these emotions and seeking out mental health assistance if they become severe, you stand a much better chance of recovering.

 Crime can impact you in other ways and having a skilled legal team in your corner ensures your best interests are honored.
-In Albuquerque, Martinez, Hart, Thompson & Sanchez, P.C.has extensive experience advocating on behalf of victims of violent crimes.
+In Albuquerque, Martinez, Hart, Sanchez & Romero, P.C. has extensive experience advocating on behalf of victims of violent crimes.

 If you choose to pursue civil remedies for lost wages and medical bills, we’ll be there to assist you every step of the way.
 We can also help you pursue other types of damages, including pain and suffering for the emotional trauma you’ve experienced.
 Please contact our firm by calling 505-343-1776 so we can discuss your case and go over your options.